Scroll

 Be on alert for epithelial ingrowth, especially with enhancements.

-Non-preserved Artificial Tears: prn or as directed for the first three months.
+Non-preserved Artificial Tears: PRN or as directed for the first three months.
 After that, it’s ok to use an artificial tear with a preservative

 *All drops should be spaced out 10 minutes to avoid washing the first drops out.